ceciliabinck/Binck-Explores-Project/README.md

 8. Click on the link to see the website of ceciliabinck/binck-explores-project, https://ceciliabinck.github.io/binck-explores-project/

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
-Different values for environment variables (Heroku Config Vars)?
-Different configuration files?
-Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.
+(In addition, if it is not obvious, you should also describe how to run your code locally.)

 ## Credits